-The Alaska SAKI project created the need and opportunity for a number of changes in DPS procedures, particularly surrounding record keeping and report writing.
+The Alaska SAKI project created the need and opportunity for changes in DPS procedures, particularly surrounding record keeping and report writing.
 It additionally highlighted shortcomings in some existing practices, such as supervision of investigations and review of reports.

 A. Record Keeping